EqualExperts/secure-delivery-playbook/practices.md

 Using third-party components is essential in software delivery.
 However, this can potentially introduce vulnerabilities.

 When selecting a third party component to use, you should evaluate the trustworthiness of the artefact and its author.
-This includes an assessment of both the author and the artefact itself, including their reputation, how well they test the artefact, how well they protect their user accounts, and whether there’s a strong community supporting or using it.
+This includes an assessment of both the author and the artefact itself, including their reputation, how well they test the artefact, how well they protect their user accounts, and whether there's a strong community supporting or using it.
 For example, using a Docker image produced by an unknown individual is problematic, as you have no evidence to suggest the person has the skills or motivation not to introduce vulnerabilities.

-Once you’ve established that the author and artefact are suitable, then you need to establish the provenance of the artefact.
+Once you've established that the author and artefact are suitable, then you need to establish the provenance of the artefact.
 This can be gained through confidence in the security and access control of the repository the artefact comes from.
 Alternatively, or in addition, signed artefacts can provide assurance in the provenance of the artefact when the signature is validated.
 An example of this is [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).

 Examples of where this has caused problems: